LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 create a file named ``.hgrc`` in *your home directory*.
 Your home directory is where you are dumped when you open a DOS or Linux/OS X terminal.
 This is *not* inside your repository.
-This file must contain the following lines, witht he part after the equal sign personalized for you::
+This file must contain the following lines, with the part after the equal sign personalized for you::

     [ui]